 More Support With 988

-The federal government has put $177 million into strengthening and expanding the Lifeline network during this transition, and awarded $105 million in grants to 54 states and territories to improve their local response as calls and messages increase.
-Despite the money, some areas of the U.S. are more prepared than others, a report from RAND Corp. suggested.
+The federal government put nearly $1 billion into strengthening and expanding the Lifeline network during the transition to 988.
+Most of the money went to states and territories to improve their local response as calls and messages increased.